 Certification Regarding Tax Matters

-Offerors bidding on contracts over $5.5 million must certify their compliance with federal tax filing, payment, and criminal tax law requirements as a condition of eligibility.
+Offerors seeking contracts over $7 million must certify their compliance with federal tax filing, payment, and criminal tax law requirements.

 Overview

-FAR 52.209-12, Certification Regarding Tax Matters, requires offerors proposing a total contract price exceeding $5.5 million (including options) to certify their compliance with federal tax obligations.
-This provision is mandated by appropriations law and aims to ensure that large federal contractors are in good standing with the IRS.
-Offerors must certify that they have filed all required federal tax returns in the past three years, have not been convicted of a criminal offense under the Internal Revenue Code, and do not have any unresolved federal tax assessments unless they are under an approved payment plan or active dispute.
+FAR 52.209-12, Certification Regarding Tax Matters, requires offerors proposing contracts exceeding $7 million to certify their compliance with federal tax obligations.
+This provision is mandated by appropriations law and aims to ensure that entities seeking large federal contracts are in good standing with the IRS.
+Offerors must confirm they have filed all required federal tax returns in the past three years, have not been convicted of a criminal tax offense, and do not have unresolved federal tax assessments, except under specific IRS-approved circumstances.

 Key Rules